Triathlon is a multisport event that consists of swimming, cycling, and running.

 How to Choose the Right Triathlon Plan?

-1. Your Fitness Level
+1. Your Fitness Level and Experience in Triathlon

-If you are new to triathlon or have a low level of fitness, start with a beginner training plan.
+If you are new to triathlon or have a low level of fitness, start with a beginner plan.

-These plans focus on building endurance and improving technique.
+Your workouts will be focused on building endurance and improving technique.

-3. Your Race Goals
+2. Your Race Pace Goals

 What are you hoping to achieve in your triathlon?